Ridvanz/Formula-V/README.md

 ##Settings
 The values in src/settings.py can be altered to suit your needs.
 For example, you van tweak the window and screen sizes to your liking.
+Or turn off that anoying background music.
 This wont affect gameplay.

 ##Further info

 For reinforcement learning algorithms I suggest using this package for out of the box compatibility with the gym environment: https://github.com/DLR-RM/stable-baselines3

-I refactored the game logic with numba for a 1000x speedup!
+The recent version of the game is refactored with numba for a 1000x speedup.
-The src/simulate.py file contains the core functions that implement the game logic.
+The src/simulate.py file contains the core numba functions that implement the game logic.
 You could potentially use these to efficiently generate a lot of input/output data without the overhead of the pygame class.
 An example is given when you run the script.
-The first function call to game_update takes about a second to compile.
-After that, I could run about 600,000 game updates per second.